History of Christopher Nolan in Timeline

 Loading Video...

-2018: Nolan supervised a new 70 mm print of 2001: A Space Odyssey
+2018: Nolan supervises new 70 mm print of 2001: A Space Odyssey

 Loading Video...

-2018: Nolan listed as one of the most powerful people in entertainment
+2018: Nolan Listed as One of the Most Powerful People in Entertainment

-In 2018, The Hollywood Reporter listed Christopher Nolan as one of the 100 most powerful people in entertainment, describing him as a "franchise unto himself".
+In 2018, The Hollywood Reporter listed Nolan as one of the 100 most powerful people in entertainment, describing him as a "franchise unto himself".

-2019: Nolan appointed Commander of the Order of the British Empire
+2019: Nolan Appointed Commander of the Order of the British Empire

 In 2019, Christopher Nolan was appointed Commander of the Order of the British Empire for services to film.

-2019: IndieWire on Nolan's filmmaking
+2019: IndieWire on Nolan's Influence

 Loading Video...